ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-solution.md

 Memory	| 512-MB Disk	| 1000 GB on local datastore

 ## ICP components
-{{site.data.keyword.cloud_notm}} Private is an application platform for developing and managing on-premises, containerized applications.
+ICP is an application platform for developing and managing on-premises, containerized applications.
 It is an integrated environment for managing containers that includes the container orchestrator Kubernetes, a private image repository, a management console, and monitoring frameworks.

 Figure 2.
-Virtual ICP deployment with VCS
+Virtual ICP deployment with vCenter Server
 ![Virtual ICP deployment with VCS](vcsicp-virtual-icp-deployment-vcs.svg)

 ###	Boot Node